ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setContentPin*

-Sets the Content PIN, a four-digit numeric code used to unlock access to restricted audiovisual content.
-This function ensures content access control by validating the PIN format and updating the user settings accordingly.
-It is essential for managing parental controls and content restrictions effectively.
+Allows users to set or update the content PIN, which is used to restrict access to certain content based on parental controls or other security settings.
+The PIN must be a 4-digit numeric code, ensuring simplicity and security.
+This feature helps maintain control over content accessibility, providing a safer and more personalized viewing experience.

 ### Related Functions
-[getContentPin](#getContentPin) : Retrieves the currently set Content PIN.
+[getContentPin](#getContentPin) : Retrieves the currently set content PIN.

 ### Events